laranex/better-laravel-docs/src/introduction.md

 ## What is Better Laravel?

-Better Laravel is a simple, lightweight Laravel Package which allows you to build scalable Laravel Application and is built on top of:
+Better Laravel is a simple, lightweight Laravel Package which allows you to build scalable Laravel Application and built on top of -
 - Modular & Domain Architecture
 - Job Driven Architecture
 - Clean Code Architecture
+- Domain Driven Architecture